 Photo courtesy of Expedia

 Budapest’s unique thermal baths are legendary.
 The city’s best soaking spots have bubbly baths both inside and out, and they’re open year-round.
 Whether you brave the outdoors or hang out in a steamy indoor bath, is there anything better than soaking in warm thermal waters in the middle of winter?
 We think not.
 Take that, tropical vacay.

-Budapest is known for its thermal baths and winter is one of the best times to visit.
-Can you think of anything better mid-winter than soaking in warm thermal waters?
-We can’t.
-Gellért Thermal Bath on the Buda side of the city is one of the prettiest with tons of indoor pools.
+So, where should you go to get your soak on?
+Gellért Thermal Bath, on the Buda side of the city, is one of the prettiest with tons of indoor pools covered in gorgeous Instagram-worthy porcelain tiles.
 Added perk: Gellért’s attached brewery and restaurant has excellent food for a post-bath meal.
 If you visit during the week, their fixed price lunch menus are a great value, too.

 Beginning in November, Christmas markets start popping up all around Budapest.
-One of the biggest and best is the one at Vörösmarty Square.
-Here, you can indulge in mulled wine and delicious Hungarian food, perhaps the definition of comfort food.
-For dessert, a warm, freshly cooked chimney cake is a must.
-In addition to food, the Vörösmarty Christmas market brings out a variety of local vendors selling arts, crafts and everything in between.
+One of the city’s biggest and best is the Vörösmarty Square Christmas Market.
+Here, you can indulge in mulled wine and delicious Hungarian food, perhaps the definition of comfort food and perfectly appropriate for sweater season.
+Craving something sweet?
+A warm, fresh-off-the-coals chimney cake is a must.

 4. See a ballet or head to the Opera

 Budapest’s gorgeous Hungarian State Opera House is closed for renovations currently, but that shouldn’t stop you from doing what all good holiday travellers do and taking in a fancy show.
 The ever-popular Nutcracker is one of those holiday traditions that will never go out of style and tickets are still available for Erkel Theatre’s popular production.